 Skewville is an art collective of twin brothers born and raised in Queens, NY.
-Known for their warped sense of irony and humor, the brothers established Skewville with a specific style of lettering, abstract figures, and cityscapes that are instantly recognizable by street art fans everywhere.
-The mural of painted aluminum at the Hudson Valley Center for Contemporary Art was executed solely by Ad Deville.
+Known for their senseof irony, the brothers established Skewville with a specific style of lettering, abstract figures, and cityscapes that are instantly recognizable by street-art fans everywhere.
+The mural of painted aluminum at the HVCCA was executed solely by Ad Deville.

-Water Works is located at the Annsville Creek Preserve in Peekskill, NY (MAP).
-The park is open from dawn to dusk.
-Job Koelewijn’s installation has been made possible through the generous support by the Mondriaan Foundation, the Consulate General of the Netherlands in New York and FONDS BKVB.
+Water Works is located at the Annsville Creek Preserve, which is a park open from dawn to dusk, in Peekskill, NY.
+This installation has been made possible through the generous support by the Mondriaan Foundation, the Consulate General of the Netherlands in New York, and FONDS BKVB.

 Dutch artist Folkert de Jong is one of the most innovative young sculptors today.
 Inspired by Abraham Maslow’s “Theory of Human Motivation,” De Jong stages an 18-foot styrofoam snow mountain being scaled by two bearded figures.
-The installation is on view at Hudson Valley Center for Contemporary Art.
-Hamburger Hill references an American assault on a Vietnam position in which most of the troops died and the hill had no strategic value.
+Hamburger Hill, which is sprawled across the top of the sculpture, references an American assault on a Vietnam position in which most of the troops died and the hill had no strategic value.

-Using commonplace materials such as cardboard, linoleum, postage tape and aluminum foil, Swiss artist Thomas Hirschhorn has recreated a full-scale replica of a laundrette, in which cardboard models of washing-machines are inset with television sets showing global atrocities downloaded from the internet juxtaposed to videos of the artist performing everyday, commonplace tasks.
-Hirschhorn, who has become the most celebrated international installation artist, challenges us to consider how poverty and neglect has led to human incivility.
-This long term installation is on view at Hudson Valley Center for Contemporary Art.
+Using commonplace materials such as cardboard, linoleum, postage tape, and aluminum foil, Swiss artist Thomas Hirschhorn has recreated a full-scale replica of a laundrette, in which cardboard models of washing-machines are inset with television sets showing global atrocities next to people going about commonplace tasks.
+Hirschhorn, who has become a celebrated international installation artist, challenges us to consider poverty, neglect, and human incivility.